openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

 Use an external Syslog server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Fluentd is used as a syslog server to collect Swift and HAProxy
+By default, Fluentd is used as a syslog server to collect HAProxy
 logs.
 When Fluentd is disabled or you want to use an external syslog server,
 You can set syslog parameters in ``globals.yml`` file.
 For example: